webplatform/docs-wpd/Projects/SSO/OAuth2_handshake_process_in_a_few_cURL_calls/index.md

   "scope":"session"}
 </syntaxHighlight>

-NOTE: The token is invalid (i changed numbers), you will have to get your own ;)
+'''NOTE''': That bearer token is invalid (i changed it), you will have to get your own ;)

 === 5.
 Ask stuff to an OAuth2 protected API ===